SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Starting, pausing or removing simulators

-Simulators can have two states, running and paused.
-To start a simulator first hover over its name, then click on the "Run device" button.
+Simulators can have two states, running or paused.
+To start a simulator first move the cursor over its name, then click on the "Run device" button.

 ![Start simulator](/guides/users-guide/startsimulator.png)

-To stop a simulator, simply press the "Stop device" button while hovering over the desired simulator name.
-To delete a simulator, hover over the simulator's name, press the "X" button and confirm the pop-up window.
+To stop a simulator, simply click the "Stop device" button while hovering over the desired simulator name.
+To delete a simulator, hover over the simulator's name, click the "X" button and confirm the pop-up window.

 > Simulators cannot be currently edited.
-Instead, you will have to add a new one.
+You can only add a new one.

 ## <a name="tenants"></a>Managing tenants

-With subtenants you can 100% separate data from one customer to another customer.
+With the subtenant concept you can separate the data of the individual tenants one hundred percent.

-> Background: As tenant administrator, all the data in your tenant is 100% seperated from the data in  other tenants.
-The data inside your tenant is shared with all account users by default, unless it is restricted by user permissions.
+> Background: As a tenant administrator, all data in your tenant account is 100% separated from the data of other tenants.
+The data inside your tenant is shared with all account users by default unless it is restricted by user permissions.

 If you want 100% data safety instead of dealing with user permissions, then use the subtenants.
 Each subtenant has a seperated data area.
 All Cumulocity features (e.g. user management, app management, rule management) are available for each subtenant without visibility to other subtenants.